mo9399/Regex-Tutorial/SSN-Regex.md

 - [Character Classes](#character-classes)

 ## Regex Components

 ### Anchors

-To keep it simple, anchors are boundaries at the beginning of the string “^”, and the end of the string “$”.
+To keep it simple, anchors are boundaries at the beginning of the string `^`, and the end of the string `$`.
 The Boundaries examines the position between characters.
 In our SSN example, you can see the symbols signaling the beginning and end of our validation regex.
-Our expression will search for strings that begin with {n} and end with {n}.
+Our expression will search for strings that begin with `{n}` and end with `{n}`.

 ### Quantifiers
 Quantifiers tell us how many times a character should be present for a match to be found.